 As we already noted, Kästner's formulation to which Bolzano refers here ultimately relied on the former's geometric notion of continuity.
-So, while Kästner's paragraph 183 is part of a section "On the law of continuity" (which in turn is part of a chapter "On the movement of solid bodies with determined magnitude and shape"), he explicitly refers to the note in his definition 6 (straight and curved lines) of his book on geometry.
-In that note Kästner points out that before the curved line that goes from A to B reaches B, "all the minor changes in between must occur" [Kästner 1758, p.
-161].
+So, while Kästner's paragraph 183 is part of a section 'On the law of continuity' (which in turn is part of a chapter 'On the movement of solid bodies with determined magnitude and shape'), he explicitly referred to the note in definition 6 (straight and curved lines) of his book on geometry.
+In that note Kästner pointed out that before the curved line that goes from A to B reaches B, 'all the minor changes in between must occur' (Kästner 1758, 161).